 The statement of net position presents the cash balance of the governmental activities of the School District at fiscal year end.
 The statement of activities compares disbursements with program receipts for each function or program of the School District's governmental activities.
 Disbursements are reported by function.
 A function is a group of related activities designed to accomplish a major service or regulatory program for which the government is responsible.
-Program receipts include charges paid by the recipient of the program's goods or services, grants and contributions restricted to meeting the operational or capital requirements of a particular program, and receipts of interest earned on grants that are required to be used to support a particular program.
+Program receipts include charges paid by the recipient of the program's goods or services, grants and contributions restricted to meeting the operational or capital requirements of a particular program.
 General receipts are all receipts not classified as program receipts, with certain limited exceptions.
 The comparison of direct disbursements with program receipts identifies the extent to which each governmental function is self-financing on a cash basis or draws from the School District's general receipts.